noop-inc/documentation/src/content/docs/notifications.md

 ---

-title: "Notifications"
+title: 'Notifications'
-description: "How to set up Build, Deployment and Pipeline failure Notifications to stay informed about Application issues."
+description: 'How to set up Build, Deployment and Pipeline failure Notifications to stay informed about Application issues.'
-slug: "notifications"
+slug: 'notifications'
-section: "core concepts"
+section: 'core concepts'
-layout: "../../layouts/Doc.astro"
+layout: '../../layouts/Doc.astro'
-pubDate: ""
+pubDate: ''
 order: 7
 ---

 Notification are for informing Noop users about Application problems.
 The Notification settings are available in the Noop Console on each Organization, Application, Environment dashboard and Pipeline pages.